awsdocs/aws-greengrass-developer-guide/doc_source/gg-troubleshooting.md

 ### Error: A firewall is blocking file Sharing between windows and the containers\.<a name="docker-troubleshooting-firewall"></a>

 **Solution:** You might receive this error or a `Firewall Detected` message when running Docker on a Windows computer\.
-See the [Error: A firewall is blocking file sharing between Windows and the containers](https://success.docker.com/article/error-a-firewall-is-blocking-file-sharing-between-windows-and-the-containers) Docker support issue\.
 This can also occur if you are signed in on a virtual private network \(VPN\) and your network settings are preventing the shared drive from being mounted\.
 In that situation, turn off VPN and re\-run the Docker container\.